 Ready to have more money sitting in your bank account?

-But we’re tired of the same old coffee-hating advice.
-If giving up your gourmet cold brew is non-negotiable (or not applicable), there’s still hope.
+The little things add up, but does that really mean we have to give up our lattes?
+We’re tired of the same old coffee-hating advice so if giving up your gourmet cold brew is non-negotiable (or not applicable), there’s still hope.
 Here are seven strategies that, combined, can help you save up to $5,000 in one year.

 Stick With Your Bank’s ATM